-With a bit of time for self-reflection, we can all learn from what we’ve been through in 2020 to enact the changes that will improve our wellbeing and productivity in the year ahead.
+With a bit of time for self-reflection, we can all learn from what we went through during the pandemic to enact the changes that will improve our well-being and productivity in the year ahead.

-Security experts have been hammering on about the fact that hacking attacks and attempts at data and identity spiked during the lockdowns.
+Security experts have been hammering on that hacking attacks and attempts at data and identity spiked during the lockdowns.
 IT security indeed suffered as millions of people moved beyond the security of their company network and even switched to using home devices.

-IT departments all over the country did well to achieve in the space of a week or two what would normally take a year.
-People took to using OneDrive and SharePoint from their dining room table for the first time and Teams and Zoom became our go-to collaboration tools.
-That’s great, but now is the time to ask yourself some fundamental questions: is our data secure?
+IT departments all over the country did well to achieve in the space of a week or two, which would typically take a year.
+People took to using OneDrive and SharePoint from their dining room table for the first time, and Teams and Zoom became our go-to collaboration tools.
+That’s great, but now is the time to ask some fundamental questions: is our data secure?
 Are our devices and identities secure?
-Do our staff have the knowledge to keep themselves safe in the digital world?
+Do our staff know how to keep themselves safe in the digital world?

-Whatever the platform or application you are using, do a basic audit to see if you have the right governance in place to make sure your data is secure and remains accessible to those who need access to it.
+Whatever platform or application you are using, do a basic audit to see if you have the proper governance in place to make sure your data is secure and remains accessible to those who need access to it.

 Get in touch with us to learn more about improving your remote working experience.